 Best Mountain Biking Spots in the Finger Lakes

-Whether you are a seasoned mountain biker or tackling the trails on two-wheels for the first time, there is a spot in the Finger Lakes for you.
-Area parks offer everything from technical, single-track to wide, stone-dust rail trails if you know where to look.
-For more information, be sure to reach out to local mountain bike groups like Cycle-CNY, CNY Dirt, and the Finger Lakes Cycling Club who volunteer to maintain area trails and host events.
+Whether you are a seasoned mountain biker or tackling the trails on two wheels for the first time, there is a spot in the Finger Lakes for you.
+Area parks offer everything from technical single-track to wide stone-dust rail trails if you know where to look.
+For your next ride, check out this list of favorite spots in the region, chosen by the staff at the Finger Lakes Land Trust.

 Bikers here will find that the majority of trails follow old forest roads, but single track paths also round-out the network of interconnected and parallel loops.
 Trips of varying length and difficulty can be easily accomplished after a quick study of the trail map before heading out.
 What makes it enjoyable for bike ride—a deep woodland feel with broad stable trails that include lots of lengthy lines-of-sight—also makes for an ideal cross-country skiing destination in the winter.